 Many of these answers depend on your own personal standards.
 But we can look at some practical pluses and potential minuses of living together.

 When both parties are committed to each other, moving in together can help solidify the relationship.
-This increases if the couple has been together for a length of time that they have been through some of life’s ups and downs.
+This increases if the couple has been together for a length of time they have been through some of life’s ups and downs.
 Things like deaths in the family, family crises, loss of a job (his or hers), or even a car breaking down.
 How we act or react under stress can be very telling for a relationship.

-Here are some questions for you when considering challenges that you may be facing as a couple:
+Here are some questions for you when considering the challenges that you may be facing as a couple:

 - Does he absolutely lose his mind on a regular basis?